0elo/CTCI-for-Python3/README.md

 # Cracking the Coding Interview for Python 3

 A little interview prep never hurt anyone.
-Questions will be answered by section using Python 3.6 via Jupyter Notebook.
+Questions will be answered by chapter using Python 3.6 via Jupyter Notebook.
 Beyond just providing solutions, I will be diving in depth by exploring multiple implementations and testing each to ensure efficiency.
 Chapters 12: Java, 13: C++, and 14: Databases will understandably be excluded.

 ### Completion Status